• Skip to main content

 Instructions

 • Wash and trim excess fat from chicken.
-Pat dry with paper towels. (this will help the chicken brown)
+Pat dry with paper towels. (this will help the chicken brown).
+Season liberally with salt and pepper on both sides of the chicken.

 • Add ginger and garlic.
 Cook an additional 2-3 minutes.

-• Add coconut milk and chili paste.
+• Reduce heat to medium.
+Add coconut milk and chili paste.
 Squeeze of half lime.
 Salt and pepper to taste.

 • Add chicken back to pan and continue to simmer until chicken is cooked through with an internal temp of 165 degrees.
 25-30 minutes for bone in chicken thighs.
 12-15 for chicken breasts

-• Top with remaining lime wedges and onion for garnish.
+• Top with remaining lime wedges and green onion for garnish.

 • Serve over rice if desired.